denncc/rnn-generated-poetry/README.md

     python train.py -d DATADIR

 # Results
-After 10 epochs of training, the cross entropy loss is reduced 0.98 and the result is fantastic.
+After 10 epochs of training, the cross entropy loss is reduced 0.98 and the result is pretty good.

 <p align="center">
 158<br>